ELXaber/chaos-persona/paradox_oscillation/findings.md

 ✅ 1.
-YES — This improves paradox handling
+YES — This improves paradox handling.
 The biggest gain is this:
 Oscillatory systems reach stability class faster than symbolic ones.